 (Contact your web host if you get error messages)

-You can also easily remove a subdomain using the Subdomains panel.
+You can also remove subdomains using the cPanel Subdomains feature.

 How To Delete A Subdomain

-To delete subdomains, go to the Subdomains > Modify a Subdomain area, select the subdomain to be deleted and click Remove …
+To delete subdomains, go to the Subdomains > Modify a Subdomain panel, then locate the subdomain to be deleted and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …